NelsonMN/shopping-cart/README.md

 <<<<<<< HEAD
 ## Campify

-This is a resume building application that allows users to fill out and export their information from a template to PDF.
-This is my first ReactJS project and it uses functional components and hooks.
+This is a mock online store allowing users to shop camping related items built with ReactJS.
+It uses functional components, hooks, and React Router DOM for seamless navigation between pages.

 ## Screenshots